macsnoeren/secretnotes/README.md

 ![dark-mode](images/add-password.png)

 # Usage
 You can use this secret notes manager, by copying the ``secretnotes.html`` to your desktop for example.
 When you need the secretnotes, you simply open this local web page and you can use your secret notes in your browser.
+Another way is to store it on an USB disk.
+On this disk you can also store the vault file itself, so have have always your secrets with you!

 # Libaries used
 The following libraries are used and loaded from the Internet.
 All files will be checked on integrity before used.
+It is important to make sure these files are updated when they have been changed.
 * Bootstrap
 * jQuery
 * CryptoJS